NZMSA/2024-Phase-2/data-science/1. Analysis and Preprocessing/README.md

 2. A summary (using a Markdown cell in each notebook you create, `.txt`, `.pdf`, or in another readable format)
     - Think of this as a TL;DR for your notebooks.
     - While there is no word limit, we may penalise summaries that are more than 500 words long (we have a lot of submissions to get through, so the more concise you can be, the better!) or do not provide a sufficient overview of everything you have done.
 A key skill to master in data science is your ability to communicate technical concepts clearly and concisely.
-3. Power BI Screenshots (If you have done the bonus part, please take screenshots of your visualization and make a note that you have done it in your Jupyter notebook.
-You can either upload the screenshot together with all other submission files. )
+3. Power BI Screenshots (if you have done the bonus part, please take screenshots of your visualization and make a note that you have done it in your Jupyter notebook.
+You can either upload the screenshot together with all other submission files).

 ## Marking Criteria